JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

         for j in range(cols):
             old_map[i, j] = np.average(orig_map[i, j]) * 127

-    GUI.showNumpy(old_map)
+    WebGUI.showNumpy(old_map)
 ```

-To draw more complex shapes you can use the following opencv2 functions with mat being the matrix you will use to call `GUI.showNumpy(mat)`:
+To draw more complex shapes you can use the following opencv2 functions with mat being the matrix you will use to call `WebGUI.showNumpy(mat)`:

 * Draw a line: `cv2.line(mat, (start_x, start_y), (end_x, end_y), color, thickness)`
 * Draw a circle: `cv2.circle(mat, (center_x, center_y), radius, color, thickness)`